katieravenwood/random-choice-picker-app/README.md

 This is a nice little bit of code for spinning up a local or remote instance of a random choice picker, and can be used and customized in a multitude of ways to serve lots of quick needs.

 I spun it up when I needed a quick script for running a white elephant gift picker for one of my team's recent retros, and I figured sharing the love would be fun and helpful since what I needed wasn't out on the interwebs as a tutorial or general coding exercise.

+The scripts are coded in HTML, CSS, and vanilla JavaScript, and are condensed into a single HTML file for ease of use-- you can simply download the HTML files and run them locally!

-If you find the basic scripts or even the included White Elephant Retro Gift Picker script helpful, I'm always up for [a coffee](https://buymeacoffee.com/katieravenwood) and it would be greatly appreciated!
+If you find any of these scripts helpful and fun, I'm always up for [a coffee](https://buymeacoffee.com/katieravenwood) and it would be greatly appreciated!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/katieravenwood)